-The Queen Anne Historical Society is delighted that Elenga serves on its Board and that she continues to make important contributions to what we know of Seattle’s rich and diverse history.
+The Queen Anne Historical Society is delighted that Elenga has served on its Board beginning in 2017, and that she continues to make important contributions to what we know of Seattle’s rich and diverse history.
 Her encyclopedic knowledge of our built environment and the incredible patience and perseverance that go into producing a book like The Bridges of Seattle are phenomenal.
 The reviewer hopes Elenga finds the time and energy to morph this story into a full-fledged history of civil engineering in Seattle.
 It would be a wonderful tale.

 Reference: KING5 interview with Maureen Elenga, January 2020